fbpx

 octopus spain camino de santiago pilgrimage14 km or 8.75 miles of walking

-This morning, the Camino trail continues downhill, passing the village of Casanova and the delightful village of Leboreiro.
+This morning, the Camino trail goes downhill, passing through the village of Casanova and the charming village of Leboreiro.

-We will stop for dinner and overnight at Melide.
+We will stop for dinner and spend the night in Melide.
 This town is where the French and Oviedo Camino routes converge.
-Upon arrival in Melide, you will notice the old roads that date back to the fourteenth century, which are some of the oldest in the region of Galicia.
-In Melide you should try octopus for dinner, Galicia’s most classic dish, in one of the many ‘pulperías’.
-Octopus was introduced by the local Cistercian monks who popularized the dish as they abstained from red meat.
+Upon arriving in Melide, you will notice the old roads dating back to the fourteenth century, which are some of the oldest in the Galicia region.
+While in Melide, you should try octopus, Galicia’s most iconic dish, at one of the many ‘pulperías.’
+Octopus was introduced by the local Cistercian monks who popularized the dish as they abstained from eating red meat.

 Day 9Melide - Arzua